 Where can I get help?

-It is important to get help from a professional before the situation is out of control.
-Contact your obstetrician, pediatrician, healthcare providers, mental health professionals, counselors, or clergy.
-These individuals can help you find the resources and assistance needed to cope with stress.
+It is important to get help from a professional before your stress level becomes out of control.
+Healthcare providers, mental health professionals or counselors, can help you find the resources and assistance needed to cope with stress.